 SDCCS Foundation Board of Directors

-John Goodwin, President
+John Goodwin, Immediate Past President

 John Goodwin is an experienced educator who has been involved with innovative school design and finding solutions that work for students for more than 12 years.
 After working in the City Heights Educational Collaborative, he helped to open Health Sciences High were he taught and managed the upper division experience.
 He has been a parent at SDCCS for nine years with his youngest son now entering TK.
 Mr. Goodwin received his B.S. in International Economics from Texas Tech University, his M.S. in Education from SDSU, where he also earned an administrative credential.

 Meridith Coady has been part of the San Diego Cooperative Charter School community for eight years.
 She has two sons; her youngest son is currently enrolled in 7th grade at the Linda Vista campus and her oldest son is a Linda Vista SDCCS alumni and currently in 11th grade.
 She is a founding parent of the San Diego Met High School Foundation as well as the co-founder of the Rock Out Scholarship Fund, an organization that provides tuition assistance for performance based music education for children throughout San Diego County.
 She has also been a Court Appointed Special Advocate for four years, working to support children in foster care.
 She has more than 20 years of experience in financial management and reporting in the hospitality and healthcare industries.